 Earlier this month MacCentral brought readers information about Mac retailer ComputerTown’s

-— now under new ownership and with a new business plan in place.
+plans to reopen — now under new ownership and with a new business plan in place.
 New details have come to light about ComputerTown’s reopening and its relationship with another New England-based computer company, Tech Superpowers Inc.

 This past March ComputerTown was taken over by veteran Apple retailer Jim Hancock, following the closure of two ComputerTown locations — one in Nashua, NH and one in Brookline, MA.
 Hancock recognizes that there are many fences that need to be mended with Mac customers of these stores, but he’s up to the task at hand.
 Hancock plans to hold a grand re-opening of ComputerTown next weekend.

 some information to his company’s Web site.
 Tech Superpowers has been hired by Hancock and ComputerTown to provide technical services for the reborn Mac reseller.